 I’m not really a planner.

 Fair.
 But not having a financial safety net can mean you have to fall back on credit card debtor another loan.
 That’s stressful when you’re already trying to deal with an unexpected bill.
 Which is probably already stressing you out.

 The rule of thumb is three to six months’ worth of take-home pay.
 Sometimes more if a lot of people depend on your paychecks or you’re self-employed.

 That sounds like more than I can afford to save anytime soon.

 This is one of those times that pretty much anything is better than nothing.
 And there’s no set timeline to hit your emergency fund goal.

 Start by taking a look at your budget to decide how much you can realistically afford to save each month based on your current spending.
 Then check again to see if there are a few easy ways to cut back and save more.
-Some inspo: Cut back on Postmates.
-Hit the farmer’s market instead of the grocery store for in-season fruits and veggies.
-Load up on happy hour drinks.
+Some inspo: Cut the cable cord.
+Download gas price-comparison apps.
+Unplug electronics when you aren't using them.
 A little can go a long way.

 Building an emergency fund is the first step in having your financial sh*t together.
 It’s like prepaid (financial) therapy for Future You.
 Not only can it save you from having to go into debt to cover an unexpected expense, but it’ll spare you a lot of anxiety, too.
 Mind-wallet win.